hanachi-ap/ALIEN88/doc/index.md

 # ALIEN-88  TKL Mech Keyboard for gaming

 ## Specs
+## Specs

-- TKL Mechanical Keyboard
+- Stylish and sophisticated TKL Mechanical Keyboard designed for gamers
+- Slim and compact design perfect for any gaming setup
-- N-key roll over and anti-ghost
+- N-key rollover and anti-ghosting technology for accurate keystroke registration
-- Hot-swappable Choc low-profile key switches
+- Hot-swappable low-profile key switches for easy customization
-- Utility keys added to right and left
+- Utility keys on both sides of the device for quick access to shortcuts and macros
-- Extensive thumb keys arrangement
+- Colorful LED lighting for a unique touch
+- Improved thumb key layout for a comfortable typing experience
-- Programmable wheel knob
+- Programmable wheel knob for easy volume adjustment and other customizable operations
-- All keys can be redefined
+- All keys are fully reassignable
-- User-defined keymap of up to 10 layers
+- Customizable keymap supports up to 10 layers for maximum efficiency during gameplay
-- USB wired connection
+- Stable and fast USB wired interface for reliable connectivity
-- Full-color LED lights
+- Dimentions:  332mm x 133mm x 8.6mm (Excluding caps and switches)

 - Dimentions:  332mm x 133mm x 8.6mm (Excluding caps and switches)

 ## MCU